-Learn about the seven 3D printing processes and the 10 different types of 3D printing technology available today.
+Check out our 2018 3D printing technology guide to learn about all 10 types of 3D printing technology that 3D printers use today.
 Terms like FDM, SLA, DLP, SLS, DMLS, SLM, EBM, Material Jetting, DOD, and Binder Jetting simply explained.

 If you’re new to the wonderful world of 3D printing, then may we be the first to offer you a warm welcome.
 You’re going to have lots of fun.